Why Do You Need A Mattress Protector And How To Choose The Best One?

 A mattress protector will save your mattress in case of spills, accidents, bedbugs, and dust mites.
 The protectors don’t actually add much comfort — they are waterproof, and what makes them waterproof is usually the reason why they are not that comfortable.
 The main problem of the mattress protectors is that many of them feel a bit like plastic, are too noisy, and can make your mattress warmer — that's just how a waterproof/water-resistant polyurethane membrane works.

 A mattress topper mitigates the shortcomings of the protector.
 In most cases, a mattress topper is made of soft material which makes a mattress more comfortable and enhances the support.
 In short, if you want to add another layer of comfort and support to your old mattress or if you are going to buy a mattress protector, you need a topper.
 What's the main problem of a mattress topper?
 Just as a mattress protector, it will most likely move around and bunch up — once you roll over, there will be ridges and bumps.
+Further information on the difference between mattress topper and protector you can find here.

 How to buy the best mattress protector: key factors to consider